Gmagon/src.gmagon.com/source/products/store/sudokumm/index.md

 layout: app
-title: SudokuMM
+title: SudokuMM-a classic Sudoku game on Mac
 subtitle: SudokuMM
 comments: false
 current: index
-keywords:
+keywords: daily sudoku puzzles on mac, best sudoku game on mac, sudoku download for mac, brain training game, select a puzzle by difficult level
-description:
+description: SudokuMM is a easy-to-use tool to let users play Sudoku games conveniently and provide four difficult levels.
 ---

 ## OVERVIEW

 **SudokuMM** is a classic Sudoku game which is one of the most popular puzzle games of all time.
 It is a convenient and minimum tool designed for Sudoku fans all over the world.
-With SudokuMM, you can feel free to play Sudoku on your Mac whenever you want.
-There are four levels of difficulty for you to choose, you can easily find your suitable level to play with no worry about it's too difficult or too easy to play.
+With SudokuMM, you can feel free to play Sudoku puzzle on your Mac anytime and everywhere.
+There are four levels of difficulty to choose, you can select a puzzle by different difficult level without worrying about it's too difficult or too easy to play.
 Without log in and registration, or any plug-in, you can simply enjoy the excellent experience anytime and everywhere.
 Start a game now.
-Within no time Sudoku will be your favorite free online game.
+Within no time daily Sudoku will be your favorite game on Mac.

 Learn more [about SudokuMM ](./features.html).